reside-ic/packit-infra/README.md

 ## How do I add a new Packit instance?

 Edit `services.nix` by adding a new entry to the `services.multi-packit.instances` attribute set.
+The name of the attribute will determine the URL of the instance.
 Choose a new pair of unused port numbers for the outpack server and for the packit API server.

 A GitHub organization and team needs to be specified.
 All members of this organisation will be allowed to access the instance.

 TODO: users need to be granted additional permissions manually.

-## How do I update nixpkgs?
+## How do I update NixOS?

 ```
 nix flake update